-Hybrid Bikes: These bikes combine some aspects of road bikes (slender frames, lighter materials, many gears) with some aspects of mountain bikes (medium to larger tires, more durable frames, and sometimes shock absorbers).
+Hybrid Bikes: These bikes combine some aspects of road bikes (slender frames, lighter materials, many gears) with some aspects of mountain bikes (medium to larger tires, more durable frames, and sometimes front shocks).
 These bikes were designed for short to medium distance cycling over rougher or paved surfaces – which usually make them quite diverse and excellent commuter bikes.

-Touring Bike: Touring bikes are not much different than road bikes, except that they are created with durability in mind.
+Touring or Adventure Bikes: Touring bikes are not much different than road bikes, except that they are created with durability in mind.
 Their frames are usually steel (vs aluminum, carbon, or titanium) and they are designed to carry a high weight load for long-distance bike touring.
 Touring bikes can make great commuter bikes.

 Fixed Gear (Fixie)/Single Speed (Free-Wheel) Bikes: These bikes are kind of the trendy thing at the moment.
 A fixed gear bike has a rear cog that continually rotates along with the pedals.
 This means that you can’t stop pedaling once you start moving.
 The pedals are always moving and you cannot coast.
 Single speed (free wheel) means you are riding with just one gear but you can coast while riding.
 These bikes usually have steel frames, thin tires, and have a similar look to a road bike.
 Those who love them appreciate their simplicity and price point – there are no expensive gear components.
 No gears also make it tough to climb bills.
 If you have a very flat commute, Fixies/Free-Wheel can make for an excellent commuter bike due to the durability and lack of components that might take a beating.
 If you have to climb any significant hills, you will build up a sweat.

-When in doubt, it’s hard to go wrong with a hybrid or touring bike for commuting.
+When in doubt, it’s hard to go wrong with a hybrid or fitness/transit/urban bike for urban commuting and anything other than a mountain bike for rural commuting on well-maintained roads.
 If you have a flat ride, a free-wheel could meet your needs and offer significant cost savings.

 Where to Buy a Commuter Bike